 If the Base Unit Cost from Schedule 4 increased or decreased by 5% or more over the previous fiscal year, an explanation of the reasons for the change are required in a separate document.

-This may include the reasons for changes in Administrative and/or Direct Costs from Schedule 1 as well as changes in units of service from Schedules 3 and 3A.
+This may include the reasons for changes in Administrative and/or Direct Costs from Schedule 1 as well as changes in units of service.